 All studies have demonstrated that extrinsic motivation does not last long.
 Nevertheless, it is worth considering the setup of a reward system for the participation in e-learning courses – at least, in two cases.
 Firstly, when the e-learning platform is being implemented or when e-learning has been added to the training offer; secondly, when crucial changes are introduced in the company, which require numerous updates and the standardisation of knowledge for all the employees in a short time.
 In these cases, the additional perks will encourage the employees to take part in the trainings and they will provide them with short-term, and yet effective motivation.
 This will help you reach your goals and the employees will enjoy the extra benefits.

 There are also other elements of training which must be taken into consideration not only to boost its results but also to enhance the employees’ satisfaction when the training is completed.
 These could be e-learning courses with a certificate which confirms the acquired expertise, an easily accessible database including the training materials, or an easy-to-use library.
-Modern technological solutions give a number of opportunities for creating attractive and valuable e-learning courses.
+Modern technological solutions give a number of opportunities for creating engaging e-learning courses for employees.
 To satisfy the demanding users, you need to provide them with high-quality products, where both contents and the form matter.
 If you also combine that with adapting the course to the users’ needs, successful fulfilment of the expectations is guaranteed – both for the employer and the employees.